 My first goal when creating an adventure is to provide PCs with a range of challenges – not just combat, but problem solving, NPC interaction and fun details – in order to engage the different personalities that often sit at any one table.
 I love to build in NPCs with conflicting motives, decision making dilemmas (large and small) with real consequences, along with memorable encounters.

-As of February 2018 I’m delighted to announce I’ve published my first ever 5e adventure, a classic romp through a wizard’s tower and a love letter to my early days playing D&D. If you’re searching for some old school flavour, with 5th edition sensibilities, you might have just found what you’re looking for… it’s already gone Copper Best Seller within a couple of weeks of publication and the reviews so far have been very favourable!
+Going back further in time, to 2018, I published my first ever 5e adventure: a classic romp through a wizard’s tower and a love letter to my early days playing D&D. If you’re searching for some old school flavour, with 5th edition sensibilities, you might have just found what you’re looking for… it’s now an Electrum Best Seller and the reviews so far have been very favourable!

 Author: Duncan Rhodes